aismam/tuProlog/README.md

 # Prolog introduction and exercises

+These files were used for the preparation of the PPS exam of the unibo master's degree in engineering and computer science (UNIBO).

 ## Logic Programming
 LP is using mathematical logic for computing programming, logic is used as declarative representation language and as a theorem-prover.